Two Against the World (1932 film)

-Two Against the World is a 1932 American pre-Code drama film directed by Archie Mayo and starring Constance Bennett as a woman who tries her best to keep her sister and brother out of trouble.
+Two Against the World is a 1932 American pre-Code drama film directed by Archie Mayo and starring Constance Bennett, Neil Hamilton and Helen Vinson.
+Bennett plays a woman who tries her best to keep her sister and brother out of trouble.
 It is based on the play A Dangerous Set by Marion Dix and Jerry Horwin.
+It was produced and distributed by Warner Brothers.
 The film, as well as Unashamed (1932), is based on a Philadelphia society murder by Eddie Allen, who killed Francis Donaldson III in an "honor killing".
+It was a box office success, making $562,000 in profit for the studio.